I am so sorry for being so late! I have been really busy and frankly, forgot about this post. But it’s here!

 4. Madoka Kaname, Puella Magi Madoka Magica

 At first, Madoka just seems like the classic sweet main character: naive, gentle, and has a small group of friends.
 But as the true nature of the anime is revealed, she is shown to be much tougher than she looks.
 Madoka has to see a friend die, see another friend become involved in a deadly rivalry with another magical girl, and sees that same friend crumble into depression, all while being unable to help without sacrificing something very important.
 While she may not be involved in the center of the events of the story, she clearly shows guilt over what is happening.
 Some fans criticize Madoka for her lack of involvement and for her tearful nature.
 I actually think her tears make her stronger: I’ve learned that it’s better to react in the moment rather than hide true feelings.
 It can help prevent mental illness.
 And don’t get me started on what she does in the last episode.
-She’s truly the most powerful magical girl of all.
+She’s so selfless, and is truly the most powerful magical girl of all.

 5. Caitlin Snow, The Flash